codegik/pocs/architecture/latency-afficionados/architecture.md

   - Verify system behavior during PGsync failures
   - Execute in isolated production environment during low-traffic periods

-### Testing in production
+## 👀 10.
+Observability strategy

 Observability-based testing in production (also called "testing in production" or "production testing") uses monitoring, logging, and tracing data to validate system behavior after deployment.

+There will be an event notifier that is going to log all operations during the migration.

+There will be a dashboard to expose the migration progress, metrics and performance.

+There will be alerts to notify the team about any issue during the migration.

 Here are the key approaches:

 - **Synthetic Monitoring**: Collect features metrics (latency, counters, etc) continuously to validate critical user journeys.